Giving thanks for the life of Graham Morris

 The room rocked to the dance beat mixes of DJ Papa Al – ably supported by his son Alex Deadman and the rising star of rapper YT echoing JtoJ’s messages of social justice and activism.
 Soon 150 people were dancing to the infectious Afro-beat of K.O.G.
 The evening reached a crescendo with the power of Steve ‘Papa’ Edwards’ Northern Soul and the final leg of the night was captured as DJ Winston Hazell’s smooth jazzy beats floated over the dance floor until the early hours.

 We raised over £1,000 which was fantastic and will help pay for the installation of our exhibition ready for its Sheffield launch at The Art House on 28th May.
 Huge thanks to everyone who helped.

 Email: firstname.lastname@example.org if you’d like to get involved.

-Mark Hutchinson, Chair of JtoJ and JtoJ co-ordinator in Sheffield.
+Mark Hutchinson, former Chair of JtoJ and JtoJ co-ordinator in Sheffield.